Train Hard, Study Hard – Train to become a pro soccer player without neglecting your academic StudiesErtheo Education & Sports

-In the modern world, it is entirely possible for a player to balance a successful academic career with their footballing ambitions.
+In the modern world, it is entirely possible for a player to balance a successful academic career with their passion for soccer and ambitions on the soccer field.
 In fact, for the most focused and dedicated players, the sky really is the limit.
 With the right attitude, a young person can achieve great things in more than one area.

-A student that wants to become a professional footballer should never limit themselves.
+A student that wants to become a professional soccer player should never limit themselves.
 They should have the mentality to push for the top and never settle for second best.
 By believing in their own abilities, a student can excel both on and off the field of play.

 Study can improve your game

-Academic studies should not be seen as a hindrance to a sporting career, they should be seen as a benefit.
+Academic studies should not be seen as a hindrance to a person’s passion for soccer.
+Rather, they should be seen as a benefit.
 Intellectual stimulation can be an important aid in building the mentality of a winner.
-Academic success can often complement or even boost sporting success.
-Players that study hard will learn to remain disciplined and focused, and may find it easier to develop the in-game intelligence required to effectively apply different techniques and tactics on the football pitch.
+Academic success can often complement or even boost success on the soccer field.
+Players that study hard will learn to remain disciplined and focused, and may find it easier to develop the in-game intelligence required to effectively apply different techniques and tactics on the soccer pitch.

-A well-educated sportsperson may also find it easier to cope with other aspects of being a professional such as dealing with clubs, coaches, accountants, agents and the media.
+A well-educated athlete may also find it easier to cope with other aspects of being a professional such as dealing with clubs, coaches, accountants, agents and the media.

 The importance of role models